5 tips for working with your Event Manager

-Sharks Events Centre Manager, Kristie Powell, share five tips with us to keep in mind when working with an event manager.
+Sharks Events Centre Manager, Kristie Powell, shares five tips to keep in mind when starting to plan an event.

-To ensure your event is what you envisioned, be sure to provide your preferences and wishes very early.
-The Event Manager is the communication channel to the key vendors and suppliers, who will need to be booked and secured as early as possible to avoid disappointment.
+To ensure your event is what you envisioned, be sure to provide your preferences and wishes at an early stage.
+The event manager is the communication channel to key vendors and suppliers, who will need to be booked and secured as early as possible to avoid disappointment.

 - Date (or range of dates)

 - Feel of the event – casual / formal / corporate